 How to Make Molten Lava Cake in the Oven

-- Pre-heat oven to 425°F. Follow the steps and prepare the lava cake batter and divide in ramekins or silicone cupcake molds.
+- Pre-heat oven to 425°F. Follow the steps to prepare the lava cake batter, then divide it into ramekins or silicone cupcake molds.

-- Place the cakes on a cookie sheet and bake for 8-9 minutes if using silicone molds, or 10-11 minutes if using ramekins, depending on how gooey you want the center to be.
+- Place the cakes on a cookie sheet and bake for 8-9 minutes, depending on how gooey you want the centers.

 Recipe Tips & Notes